Set up Calling Plans

 Step 2: Buy and assign licenses

 First assign the licenses, and then assign a Calling Plan to the people in your organization.
-See Assign Microsoft Teams licenses.
+See Assign Microsoft Teams add-on licenses.

 Step 3: Get phone numbers